 Putting the Filled Liner into The Cover:

-Once you’ve filled the inner liner, you then have to manipulate it through the main zipper, so it fits inside the outer cover.
-Inserting the filled liner is not much of a problem if the manufacturer has provided an extended zipper.
-However, sometimes beanbag factories will install standard length zippers, making it impossible to get a filled inner liner into the main cover.
-So always check that your product has a long zipper if you are loading an inner liner before placing it inside the beanbag cover!
+Once you’ve filled the inner liner, you then have to manipulate it through the main zipper.
+It’s crucial the two patterns match, so it fits inside the outer cover.
+Inserting the filled liner is not much of a problem.
+Provided that the manufacturer has provided an extended zipper.
+Sometimes beanbag factories will install standard length zippers.
+Short zippers make it impossible to get a filled inner liner into the cover.
+So always check your outer cover has a long zipper.
+It’s a good idea to check before filling the liner with beads!